dannyh79/15m_phx_twitter/README.md

 - Have a user `postgres` with password `postgres`, or
 - Go to `config/dev.exs` and configure your database

-## Known Issues
-Live delete feature is yet to complete.

 ## License
 MIT